pace-neutrons/Horace/documentation/user_docs/docs/manual/Tobyfit.rst

 Resolution effects can be quite considerable.
-Not only do they result in an increase in the energy width of peaks (thereby giving an illusory shorter lifetime of the excitations), they can also shift the positions of peaks depending on, for example, the curvature of dispersion relation within the resolution function.
-This can result in incorrect values of exchange constants being extracted from the data is resolution is ignored.
+Not only do they result in an increase in the energy width of peaks (thereby giving an illusory shorter lifetime of the excitations), they can also shift the positions of peaks depending on, for example, the curvature of the dispersion relation within the resolution function.
+This can result in incorrect values of exchange constants being extracted from the data if resolution effects are ignored.

 Tobyfit uses the :ref:`multifit <manual/Multifit:Multifit>` fitting interface to enable you fit your data to a model for |SQW| together with background